AGgup8/obsidian-dentistry/prosthodontics/How to make a denture.md

 For complete dentures, the baseplate is designed in **wax** on the cast, and it is sent to the lab so a **heat-cure acrylic base** can be constructed.
 It is important to mark the posterior palatal dam on the cast, so the upper denture has [[Retention]].
 The lab will add occlusal rims to the heat-cure baseplate.
 Because the original cast is destroyed to make the heat-case base, make a **support cast** using the returned baseplate.

 ### 5. Jaw/Bite registration (3rd appointment)

-* Midline
+- Midline
-* Canines
+- Canine lines
-* Smile line
+- High smile line
-* Interpupillary and mid tragus to mid alar lines parallel with occlusal plane - use foxe's occlusal plane
+- Interpupillary and mid tragus to mid alar lines parallel with occlusal plane - use foxe's occlusal plane

 **Interocclusal Record and Facebow**
 Take an interocclusal record and facebow jig record, so the opposing casts can be mounted accurately on the articulator.
 An interocclusal record is not needed if ICP is **stable and reproducible** outside the mouth.